ctechdev/Udacity_Login_Sample/README.md

 Implementing Login on Android with FirebaseUI
 =========================

-This repository contains the final code for the Login Codelab.
+This repository contains the final code for the Udacity Login Codelab.

 License
 -------